ziutek/kasia.go/README.md

         D == nil or len(D) == 0
     $end

-D can be any type.
+D can be value of any type.
 If it's an array, a slice, a map or a channel, the first block is executed for each element of it and v = element value, i = element number or key.
 If value is a scalar, v = value, i = nil.
 If you add '+' to the index name:

     $for i+, v in D:
         $i...
     $end

-index will be increased by one.
+the index will be increased by one.
 You can't increment the map key if you iterate over map even if map key is integer.

 If there is newline after *if*, *for*, *else*, *end* statement, this new line isn't printed.
-If you want print this new line, insert this statement in
+If you want to print this new line, insert the statement in braces:
-braces:

     ${for i, v in D:}
     $i,